Consultation

 Overview of the Key Risk Factors

-• Payment Terms: Flexible or risky payment agreements can lead to financial difficulties.
+• Payment terms: Flexible or risky payment agreements can lead to financial difficulties.

-Objective of the Article
+Purpose of the Article

 Mastering Market Volatility: How to Protect Yourself from Real Estate Bubbles